 Hopefully, you have already created your list of “partner or feeder schools”.
 These are the schools that you want to recruit from when they finish up at that partner school.
-I covered that topic in this post if you need more information.
+I covered feeder schools in this post if you need more information.

-Are there ways for you to have these students come to your school prior to enrollment to begin to gain a sense of familiarity and/or preference?
-Hosting these students is not only a great way to enhance your school enrollment efforts, but it also helps to deepen your relationship with these partner schools.
+Are there ways for you to have these students come to your school before enrollment, to gain a sense of familiarity and/or preference?
+Hosting these students is not only a great way to enhance your school’s enrollment efforts, but it also helps to deepen your relationship with these partner schools.
 Here are some ideas:

 This is also a great way to reinforce your brand.
 If you are a classical school, how about classes on the great novels in American Literature?
-A dual language school?
+A dual-language school?
 Offer foreign language classes during the summer.
-A STEM focused school?
-Everyone wants to attend a robotics or a coding class!
+A STEM-focused school?
+Everyone wants to attend robotics or a coding class!

-There are several companies that do this turn key (you only provide the space and they run the program), or this can be a great opportunity for teachers who want to earn some extra money in the summer time.
+Several companies do this turn-key (you only provide the space, and they run the program), or this can be a great opportunity for teachers who want to earn some extra money in the summer.

 The sports teams have done this for years with the high school coaches running summer camps.
 Not only does doing something like this create exposure to your school, but you also get a list of prospective families, that you can nurture over time to enroll in your school.

 He also has three of their cups, two t-shirts and a cinch sack for his gym clothes.
-Obviously, this school has invested the time in helping him try their school and “brand him” before we are even thinking about high schools.
+This school has invested the time in helping him try their school and “brand him” before his family is even thinking about high schools.